deliton/idt/README.md

 ## Getting Started

-The quickiest way to get started with IDB is running the simple "run" command.
+The quickiest way to get started with IDT is running the simple "run" command.
 Just write in your facorite console something like:

 ```console
 user@admin:~$ idt run -i apples